We'll help you make attendance an academic and financial reality through financial aid planning.

 We understand the importance of investing in your future, and we are proud to offer a private education at an affordable cost.
 On average, college tuition increases three to four percent every year.
 To address this issue, we recently reset our tuition to an affordable rate for our students, and we also offer a number of scholarships for eligible students.

 Recipients are selected by the College's scholarship administrators.
 Athletic and performing arts awards are made by the appropriate departments based on tryouts and auditions.
-Recipients must meet Satisfactory Academic Progress and earn the required GPA to receive these scholarships.
+Recipients must meet Satisfactory Academic Progress and earn the required GPA to receive these scholarships for up to four years.
 Students may be awarded up to $15,500.00 for on-campus and $7,750.00 for off-campus students for the academic year.

 South Carolina State Scholarships & Grants